INDUSTRY NEWS

 1. Composition and Manufacturing

 Fuse beads, also known as Perler beads, are made of a type of plastic known as high-density polyethylene (HDPE).
 This type of plastic is heat-sensitive and can be fused together using an iron or a specialized heat source.
-On the other hand, Hama beads are made of a different type of plastic called polyethylene (PE), which is also heat-sensitive and can be fused in a similar way to fuse beads.
+On the other hand, Artkal beads are made of a different type of plastic called polyethylene (PE), which is also heat-sensitive and can be fused in a similar way to fuse beads.

 2. Appearance and Size

-Both fuse beads and Hama beads come in a wide range of colors, allowing for endless creative possibilities.
+Both fuse beads and Artkal beads come in a wide range of colors, allowing for endless creative possibilities.
 However, there are some differences in size and appearance.
 Fuse beads are typically larger in size and have a cylindrical shape with a hole in the center, making them easier to thread or connect together.
-Hama beads, on the other hand, are smaller and have a more rounded shape with a solid center, requiring a different threading method.
+Artkal beads, on the other hand, are smaller and have a more rounded shape with a solid center, requiring a different threading method.

 3. Applications and Projects